You know it’s time to go shopping when you have recurring dreams about clothes.

 I set myself a goal at the start of the year: no clothing or beauty purchases in 2012, except in the case of an emergency (ie shoes, because I have so few of them, that need replacing.
 One of my flats has actually already given up on me, but I’m getting by without).

-That finally spurred me on to do something that’s been on my list for aaaages: a visual catalogue of my wardrobe.
+That finally spurred me on to do something that’s been on my list for aaaages: a visual catalogue of my wardrobe, which will soon be a walk-in closet.

 While shooting every item (which took me weeks, to be quite honest – hence the changing lighting) it felt like I had way more garments than I should.